techtwists/Sodocode-AI/README.md

 # Sodocode AI

 Sodocode AI is a VSCode extension that allows you to generate code from pseudocode using natural language processing (NLP) techniques.
-The extension supports several programming languages including TypeScript, Java, Javascript, cpp, csharp, php and swift etc.
+The extension supports several programming languages, including TypeScript, Java, Javascript, cpp, csharp, php and swift etc.

 ## Features